What Is IVIG Infusion Treatment?

-- IVIg infusion sessions may take anywhere from 3-5 hours to deliver the entire immune globulin product.
+- IVIG infusion sessions may take anywhere from 3 to 5 hours to deliver the entire immune globulin product.

-- SCIg may take between 2-3 hours and can also be self-administered.
+- SCIG may take between 2 to 3 hours and can also be self-administered.

 Precautions During Treatment

-Throughout the infusion session, your nurse will check your temperature and measure your pulse and blood pressure to ensure you aren’t experiencing an adverse reaction to the Ig treatment.
+Your nurse will check your temperature throughout the infusion session and measure your pulse and blood pressure to ensure you aren’t experiencing an adverse reaction to the Ig treatment.

-Subcutaneous IVIG infusions (SCIg) injected into the fatty tissue under the skin requires more frequent dosing (daily or 2-3 times per week)
+Subcutaneous IVIG infusions (SCIG) injected into the fatty tissue under the skin require more frequent dosing (daily or 2 to 3 times per week).

 IV nurses also administer pre-medications which can include Benadryl, Tylenol or Advil, and other medications to reduce the severity of the common side effects associated with Ig treatment.

 You’ll also want to prepare for your treatment with an activity to pass the time.
 You can use the time to:

 - Catch up on your favorite TV shows.